KualiCo/learn/Haskell.md

 Problems
 --------

-[Hackerrank Functional Problems](https://www.hackerrank.com/domains/fp/intro) - Good easy problems to get your feet wet.
+[HackerRank Functional Problems](https://www.hackerrank.com/domains/fp/intro) - Good easy problems to get your feet wet.
 These are only good for chapters 1-10 in LYAH.
 They don't do anything to help you understand how to build a webserver.

 Tutorials
 ---------